HazelZhaoo/Airbnb_project/README.md

 Amenities like self-check-in, kitchen, and Wi-Fi are also important.

 Best Performing Model:
-XGBoost Regressor achieved the highest R-squared score of 0.64, indicating that it explained 64% of the variance in listing prices.
+The XGBoost Regressor demonstrated the highest R-squared score, indicating it was the most effective at explaining the variance in listing prices.

 ## 📈 Future Improvements